bnnyng/garden/content/literature-notes/2022-sfi-embodied-situated-and-grounded-intelligence.md

 >Objects that were close by and centered in their field of view when named were learned more reliably.
 In addition, other factors such head stability, head-eye alignment, and whether the child held the object also contributed to success.

-- Training AI systems on infant data did enhance learning, but according to smith, the ability to “learn” from infant data is not the same as a domain-general learning system that is capable of self-generated learning.
+- Training AI systems on infant data did enhance learning, but according to Smith, the ability to “learn” from infant data is not the same as a domain-general learning system that is capable of self-generated learning.

 ### Arthur Glenberg and Cameron Jones – “Language comprehension requires affordances”